da0x/gctrl/README.md

 ## Example Implementation

-Here’s an example implementation of a thermostat system using GCtrl:
+Hereâ€™s an example implementation of a thermostat system using GCtrl:

 ```gctrl
 namespace gctrl {